hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>Execute the following script to import the Python libraries required to execute scripts in this article. </p>
+Execute the following script to import the Python libraries required to execute scripts in this article.

 <!-- /wp:paragraph -->

 <!-- wp:code -->